MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/admin-km-agent.md

 1. In Customer Service admin center, go to **Agent experrience** > **Knowledge**.
 The **Knowledge Harvesting (preview)** page appears.
 1. In the **Real-time creation** section of the **Knowledge Harvesting (preview)** page, select the **Let Copilot use information from current case to create knowledge articles** option.

-## How do I control which cases real-time creation should create articles from
+### Control which cases real-time creation should create articles from

 You can create multiple rules to control which conditions must be met for a resolved case to be processed by Customer Knowledge Management Agent in real time.
 For example, you may limit this process to cases owned by a certain user, or any other fields on the case.